candicebaud/longitudinal_synthetic_population/README.md

 # Longitudinal Synthetic Population Framework

-This repository contains the code, documentation, examples, and graph-generation scripts for a flexible framework to generate longitudinal synthetic populations.
+This repository contains the code, documentation, examples, and graph-generation scripts of a framework to generate longitudinal synthetic populations.

-The framework is designed to help researchers generate synthetic populations based on individual life trajectories.
+The framework is designed to help researchers generate synthetic longitudinal populations.
 Instead of creating independent cross-sectional populations for each year, the approach generates time-independent life trajectories and maps them to time-dependent population states.

-The repository is structured to be reused and extended by other researchers.
+The repository is structured to be reused by other researchers.
 It includes the source code of the framework, examples showing how to define and sample models, documentation, and notebooks to analyze the generated populations and produce graphs.

 ## Repository content